ziyiz/DIY-Sim-Racing-FFB-Pedal-Customed/StepperParameterization/ServoParameterization.md

 ## Lifeline check
 To check if the slave with ID 63 is responding, one can send the message: 0x3F 0x03 0x00 0x00 0x00 0x02 0xC0 0xD5.
 The first byte is the slave ID (=63).
 The second byte is the function code.

-The image below shows the message from ESO to servo in channel 0 and the returned message from servo to ESP in channel 1:
+The image below shows the message from ESP to servo in channel 0 and the returned message from servo to ESP in channel 1:
 ![image](https://github.com/ChrGri/DIY-Sim-Racing-FFB-Pedal/assets/21274895/64e641e8-8f18-4116-917b-c6201357ffe3)